clbustos/statsample/README.md

 $ [sudo] gem install statsample-sem
 ```

+# Documentation

+You can see the latest documentation in [rubydoc.info](http://www.rubydoc.info/github/sciruby/statsample/master).

 # Description

 A suite for basic and advanced statistics on Ruby.
 Tested on CRuby 1.9.3, 2.0.0 and 2.1.1.
 See `.travis.yml` for more information.